What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 Good hiking shoes or boots with ankle support are essential.
 Sandals and sneakers are not suitable for this terrain.
 Bring plenty of water and be prepared to sweat.
 The rainforest is hot and humid year round.

-Sirena Station is famous for offering some of the best wildlife viewing in all of the Americas.
-The combination of remote location, strict conservation, and diverse habitats makes it a hotspot for species that are rare or impossible to find elsewhere.
+Sirena Ranger Station is famous for offering some of the best wildlife viewing in all of the Americas.
+The combination of remote location, strict conservation, and diverse habitats makes it a hotspot for species that are rare or impossible to see elsewhere.

 Mammals

 Corcovado is home to all four species of Costa Rican monkeys: howler monkeys, spider monkeys, white faced capuchins, and the rare squirrel monkey.
-You will almost certainly encounter at least two or three species during your day.
+You will almost certainly encounter at least two or three species during your day at Sirena.

-The Baird’s tapir, the largest land mammal in Central America, is regularly spotted near Sirena Station, especially along the river and the landing strip.
-Peccaries (both white lipped and collared) travel in herds through the forest, and coatis, agoutis, and anteaters are common sightings.
+The Baird’s tapir, the largest land mammal in Central America, is regularly spotted near Sirena Ranger Station, especially along the river and the landing strip.
+Peccaries (both white lipped and collared) travel in herds and are common along the trails.
+Coatis, agoutis, and anteaters round out the mammal sightings on a typical day.

 Corcovado is also one of the few places in Central America with a healthy population of jaguars and pumas.
-While sightings are not guaranteed, the tracks and signs of these big cats are visible almost every day on the trails.
+While sightings are not guaranteed, the tracks and signs of these big cats are visible almost daily, and lucky visitors do see them in the flesh.
+Your guide knows where they have been recently active and will keep an eye out.

 Birds

 With over 400 species recorded in the park, Corcovado is a paradise for birdwatchers.
-Scarlet macaws are the stars of the show, flying in vivid red, yellow, and blue pairs overhead.
-You may also see toucans, trogons, manakins, and the magnificent harpy eagle if fortune is on your side.
+Scarlet macaws are the stars of the show, flying in brilliant red pairs above the canopy.
+King vultures, toucans, trogons, and dozens of hummingbird species are all present.
+If you are serious about birds, tell your guide and they will tailor the pace and route to maximize your sightings.

 Reptiles and Amphibians

 Crocodiles bask along the riverbanks near Sirena.
 Poison dart frogs, tiny and brilliantly colored, are scattered across the forest floor.
-Various species of snakes, lizards, and tree frogs complete the picture.
-Your guide knows where to look and can spot a perfectly camouflaged fer de lance or eyelash viper that you would walk right past.
+Various species of snakes, lizards, and tree frogs complete the cast.
+The fer de lance and eyelash viper are among the venomous species present, which is one of the many reasons a guide is mandatory.

-What to Bring on Your Corcovado Day Trip
+What to Bring on Your Sirena Station Day Trip

 Packing smart makes all the difference.
-Here is what we recommend:
+Here is what we recommend for a day at Sirena Ranger Station:

 Lightweight, long sleeved shirt and long pants in breathable fabric.
 The forest has mosquitoes and thorny plants, so coverage is more comfortable than bare skin.